Yoga for Back Pain

 Ancient Reflexes – Modern Times

 Although the reflexes are beneficial for humans with hunter-gather lifestyles, they are poorly suited to modern humans.
 Our nervous systems have not caught up with these fast-paced, information-dense times.
 These days when we are bombarded with ideas, stories and events that are often not actually happening to us in the moment, these reflexes can be problematic.
 The reflexes are still triggered each time we sense or even imagine threat or grave danger (emotionally, physically, socially, financially, environmentally or vicariously through our tv screens).

 How Stress Gets Stored as Muscular Tension

-An imagined event (an anxious thought, a disturbing scene in a film, an upsetting social media post) is just as impactful on our nervous system as if it was really happening to us.
+An imagined event (an anxious thought, a disturbing scene in a film, an upsetting social media post) is almost as impactful on our nervous system as if it was really happening to us.
 Therefore, the reflexes are triggered much more frequently in modern times than they would have been in the past, when we were exposed to much less information.
 Most of the time these bodily responses go unnoticed, but the effect of them builds up over time.
 This is how stress gets stored as muscular tension.
 This tension has a knock-on effect on the muscles and joints of the spine and leads to back pain.
 Regular practice of somatics and yoga for back pain leads to an understanding of where we are holding tension and the ability to release it.